Curryocity/Sheepram/TECHNICAL.md

 Line search is important in practice because it helps prevent divergence when the local quadratic model is inaccurate.

-In my project, I use a weaker line search implementation than SciPy: its zoom phase mainly uses binary search instead of polynomial interpolation.
+Sheepram uses a weaker line search implementation than SciPy: its zoom phase mainly uses binary search instead of polynomial interpolation.
 I will not go into those details here.

 ### Pseudocode